ahmadmehri/TRaiC-Tunnel-Rapid-ai-Classification-/README.md

   - 2GB free disk space for installation
   - Graphics card with OpenGL support for 3D visualization
 - **Installation Steps:**
-  1. Download the installer from the latest release
-  2. Run the .exe file as administrator
+  1. Run the TunnelMappingSuit_web_installer.exe file as administrator
-  3. Follow the installation wizard (MATLAB Runtime will be automatically installed if needed)
+  2. Follow the installation wizard (MATLAB Runtime will be automatically installed if needed)
-  4. Launch the application from desktop shortcut or Start menu
+  3. Launch the application from desktop shortcut or Start menu

-### For Developers (MATLAB Source Code)
-- MATLAB R2020b or later
-- Image Processing Toolbox
-- Computer Vision Toolbox
-- Statistics and Machine Learning Toolbox
-- Additional dependencies for AI features (specified in documentation)
-- Clone this repository and run `TunnelMappingSuit.m` in MATLAB

 ## 📈 Workflow